-Mechanical Technology - Student Learning Outcomes
+Mechanical Engineering Technology - Student Learning Outcomes

-- An ability to apply creativity in the design of systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives
+- An ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives

 - An ability to function effectively as a member or leader on a technical team

-- An understanding of the need for, and an ability to engage in lifelong learning
+- An understanding of the need for and an ability to engage in self-directed continuing professional development

 - A commitment to quality, timeliness, and continuous improvement

-Canino School of Engineering Technology
+Mechanical Engineering Technology